marcusoftnet/marcusoftnet.github.io/_posts/2016-10-03-move-the-information-to-the-authority-considered-harmful.md

 >
 > I'm an powerpoint creator

-Their job is to summarise, simplify and concretise information, situations, context and problem that one group have, a group that they are not working in, to present to another group of people, that is not in that situation either, so that the second group can make a decision to help the first group.
+Their job is to summarize, simplify and concretise information, situations, context and problem that one group have, a group that they are not working in, to present to another group of people, that is not in that situation either, so that the second group can make a decision to help the first group.

 It's weird.
 Hey, even that sentence is weird, but that might be my bad english.